Webcomic / Blazen!

 was officially confirmed to be in the works.
 It can be found here

-- A Date with Rosie Palms: Makoto catches Tsubaki in the middle of...some private time... and tells Tsubaki that if she keeps it up, she'll go blind.
-Tsubaki dismisses her, but the next time she gets ready to "have fun"...
+- A Date with Rosie Palms: Makoto catches Tsubaki in the middle of...some private time... and tells Tsubaki that if she keeps it up with the incest porn, she'll go blind.
+Tsubaki dismisses her, but later when Noel and Ragna are about to have sex...

 - Affectionate Parody: "BEEEEEEEEES!" is a Take That at the GameSpot preview of Continuum Shift, which infamously got Arakune's bio completely wrong.